Profiles

 Use the bm CLI to see available profiles:

-bm profiles list # Table of all embedded profiles
+bm profiles list # Table of all profiles on disk

-bm profiles describe scrum # Detailed profile information
+bm profiles describe agentic-sdlc-minimal # Detailed profile information

 Creating a new profile